GlykeriaStr/CV/README.md

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (January 2021 - March 2021)

 - OOP, TDD, MVC, DDD
 - Agile/XP
+- SQL, PostGres
 - Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- RSpec, Capybara, Jasmine

-#### Your University / College (start_date to end_date)

-- Subject, any specialisms
+- CI/CD tools, Heroku

+#### University of Ioannina, Greece (2007 - 2011)

+- BA in Fine Arts
+- Specialised on printmaking
+- Art history
-- Grade
+- Life drawing

-- Other cool stuff
+#### Drama Studio London (2013 - 2015)

+- Studied acting for two years

+## Additional Skills

-#### Any other qualifications
+#### Languages

-That in some arguable way make you a better software developer or well-rounded person
+- English: Full professional fluency
+- Greek: Native fluency

 ## Hobbies

 - Cooking : I think I love eating more than cooking but I have to make it first.
 - Hiking : Every chance I get I will leave London to go for a hike.
 I am in my most relaxed state.
 - Anything that has to do with my dog : I just love that dog so much!
 - Gaming : Any sort of game, be it on a console or board game.